Josephbakulikira/Cloth-Simulation-With-python---Verlet-Integration/README.md

 ### sorry for the spaghetti , might rearrange the code later
 ![Screenshot (55)](https://user-images.githubusercontent.com/48150537/116063630-d0078a80-a6a2-11eb-90e6-060b0310fb5b.png)

+### issues
+          The simulation is slow when the parameter panel is on

 ### basics of verlet integration, Rope and Cloth simulation

 ### enjoy the 🍝 code